RAF Bridgnorth

-RAF Bridgnorth was a Royal Air Force Station, created after the outbreak of World War II on 6 November 1939, at Stanmore, to the east of Bridgnorth, Shropshire, England.
+Royal Air Force Bridgnorth or more simply RAF Bridgnorth is a former Royal Air Force station, created after the outbreak of the Second World War on 6 November 1939, at Stanmore, to the east of Bridgnorth, Shropshire, England.
 However, as RAF Stanmore Park already existed in Middlesex, it was named RAF Bridgnorth.
-Although during its existence various static aeroplanes were displayed as Gate Guardians, RAF Bridgnorth never had a runway.
+Although during its existence various static aeroplanes were displayed as gate guardians, RAF Bridgnorth never had a runway.

-The first unit stationed there was No.4 Recruit Centre.
+The first unit stationed there was No. 4 Recruit Centre.
 Their role was to carry out the basic training of new recruits in the RAF, originally designed for 2,000 recruits and 500 permanent staff.
 In 1940 spare accommodation at Bridgnorth enabled it to be used as a transit and kitting out centre for troops returning from France.
-In August 1941 the Station was renamed No.1 Women's Auxiliary Air Force Depot involved with the training of WAAF recruits.
-By September 1942 saw another change of name to the No.1 Elementary Air Navigation School.
+In August 1941 the Station was renamed No. 1 Women's Auxiliary Air Force Depot involved with the training of WAAF recruits.
+By September 1942 saw another change of name to the No. 1 Elementary Air Navigation School.
 Other changes subsequently took place as dictated by the needs of the war effort.
-From its inception until after the war, the station also had a 114 bed hospital.
+From its inception until after the war, the station also had a 114-bed hospital.

-World War II
+Second World War

-The site was used for training WAAF, airmen and Aircrew during the Second World War.
-It was also a reception centre for forces personnel returning from Dunkirk which included Czech, Dutch and French forces too.
+The site was used for training WAAF, airmen and aircrew during the Second World War.
+It was also a reception centre for forces personnel returning from the Dunkirk evacuation which included Czech, Dutch and French forces too.

-Aircrew training consisted of No 1 Elementary Air Navigations School, the Empire Air Navigation School, No's 14, 18, 50, 70, 80 & 81 Initial Training Wings (ITW's) which covered training in air gunnery, navigation, bomb-aiming and wireless operating.
-From 1939 until well into 1946, the station and a 114-bed hospital.
+Aircrew training consisted of No. 1 Elementary Air Navigation School, the Empire Air Navigation School, No.s 14, 18, 50, 70, 80 & 81 Initial Training Wings (ITW's) which covered training in air gunnery, navigation, bomb-aiming and wireless operating.
+From 1939 until well into 1946, the station had a 114-bed hospital.
 However, besides the 3,000 – 4,000 station personnel to cater for, the station hospital also served around 3,000 people from the local area, which saw the bed numbers rise to 140 by 1940.